Markets

 Gemini 3.0’s launch was extremely warmly received by the public and the stock market, resulting in a halo effect that saw companies tied to its supply chain soar while firms with lots of exposure to OpenAI sank.

-Meta’s previous model, Llama 4, was also plagued by delays and performance issues.
+Meta’s prior model, Llama 4, was also plagued by delays and performance issues.
 Soon thereafter, the firm began bolstering its bench with a high-profile hiring spree, including onboarding Scale AI founder Alexandr Wang after investing $14.3 billion into the startup.
+Earlier this year, Meta CTO Andrew Bosworth told the press that these new models under development were “very good.”

-The social media giant’s capital expenditures over the past two years have totaled nearly $107 billion, as it and other so-called hyperscalers and foundational model companies race to build better AI models and monetize their new capabilities.
+The social media giant’s capital expenditure over the past two years has totaled nearly $107 billion, as it and other so-called hyperscalers and foundational model companies race to build better AI models and monetize their new capabilities.

 But based on this report, aggressively accumulating talent and deploying compute does not ensure that your models will be best-in-class.